mycobactopia-org/MTBseq-nf/docs/INSTALL.md

 ## Conda environment creation

 > **Note**
-> These instructions will generate a conda environment at the
+> These instructions will generate a conda environment in the project folder
-> project folder

 If you're planing to run the pipeline using conda, you'll need to setup the conda enviroment prior running it.